yutao-dev/ZeroAop/README.md

 ---

 # **ZeroAop: Zero-Config, Minimalist AOP—Say Goodbye to Complex Annotations and Aspects!**
+# 📜 Community Innovation: Created by yutao-dev in 2025.
+Released as public domain.****
 **Developer**: yutao-dev (Undergraduate at a non-elite university, Sophomore | HCI Lab Intern at Tsinghua University | Lead Developer | Java Backend Engineer)

 Tired of struggling with AOP + custom annotations just to implement user behavior tracking?
 Try this **brand-new development paradigm**—simple, flexible, and perfect for most scenarios where AOP + custom annotations are needed, including feature toggles!